stupidkiddy/kiddy1/README.txt

 #This is a pair of functions work together to inverse the matrix assigned to the function,
-#the main structure looks like below
+#the main structure looks like below , but the real  R file please look the camat.R file, thanks